SittingDucken/cdda-twison/README.md

     "topic": "talk_topic",
     "tags": [
       "LANDING",
+      "EXIT"[
+  {
+    "topic": "talk_topic",
+    "tags": [
+      "INTRO"
+    ],
+    "id": "Intro",
+    "dynamic_line": "Hey there, stranger!
+I'm Nautilus, leader of this little caravan we have here.
+We've got quite a few supplies to deliver, and it looks like you could use some help.
+Why don't you join us?", "responses": [
+      {
+        "text": "What's it going to cost me?", "topic": "Cost"
+      },
+      {
+        "text": "What's your story?",
+        "topic": "Backstory"
+      }
+    ]
+  },
+  {
+    "topic": "talk_topic",
+    "tags": [
+      "LANDING",
       "EXIT"
+    ],
+    "id": "Landing",
+    "dynamic_line": "Have some more questions?
+Ask away, and I'll do my best to shed some light.", "responses": [
+      {
+        "text": "What's it going to cost me?", "topic": "Cost"
+      },
+      {
+        "text": "What's your backstory?",
+        "topic": "Backstory"
+      },
+      {
+        "text": "Let's go",
+        "topic": "TALK_DONE"
+      }
+    ]
+  },
+  {
+    "topic": "talk_topic",
+    "id": "Cost",
+    "dynamic_line": "Welp, joining the caravan isn't exactly cheap, but I promise it'll be worth every single coin.
+We've got a lot of mouths to feed and supplies to buy, so we need people who are willing to chip in and help us out.\n\nBut don't worry, I won't ask for everything you have right away.", "responses": [
+      {
+        "text": "Okay, that sounds good.",
+        "topic": "Landing"
+      }
+    ]
+  },
+  {
+    "topic": "talk_topic",
+    "id": "Backstory",
+    "dynamic_line": "Leading a caravan makes more sense than going solo because it's all about teamwork and cooperation, which are crucial for survival in a post-apocalyptic world.
+By being part of a group, we can protect each other from various threats like roving gangs, portal storms, or the hordes.
+And who knows?
+Maybe one day we'll find fellow survivors to join our journey and make it through this tough world together.", "responses": [
+      {
+        "text": "Very interesting, thanks.",
+        "topic": "Landing"
+      }
+    ]
+  }
+]
     ],
     "id": "Landing",
     "dynamic_line": "Have some more questions?
 Ask away, and I'll do my best to shed some light.",